Learn to Skate and Learn to Play Hockey Frequently Asked Questions

 What's the purpose of the lanyards that the instructor hands out during the first week?

 They allow the skater to practice during a Public Session on the day of their lesson or on any other day if there is no Public Session associated with their class time.
 The lanyards also aid the instructors by helping skaters get to the appropriate class, as the lanyard has the skater's instructors name on it.
 The lanyards are accepted at both the Family Sports Center and Sports Complex.

 How can I find out who the instructor is for the next session?

 The instructors can change their availability from season to season.
 The coaches also are rotated from level to level each session and they do not get their new assignments until the week before a new session of classes.

 Where is Gerry Lane's office?

-Gerry has an office at both facilities.
-At South Suburban Ice Arena his office is in the North Rink lobby and at Family Sports, it is outside the laser tag desk on the second floor on the Hamilton Rink-side.
+Gerry has an office at both ice facilities.
+At the South Suburban Sports Complex, his office is located on the lower level.
+At the Family Sports Center, it is on the second floor on the Hamilton Rink-side.